faenrandir/a_careful_examination/content/documents/word_of_wisdom/supporting_material/tea-a-social-history.md

 +++
-title = "Excerpt from 'A Social History of the Nation's Favourite Drink'" path = "/excerpt-from-social-history-of-tea/" extra = {doctype = "excerpt", maintopic = "word-of-wisdom"}
+title = "Excerpt from 'A Social History of the Nation's Favourite Drink" path = "/excerpt-from-social-history-of-tea/" updated = "2026-09-09" taxonomies.maintopic = ["word-of-wisdom"] taxonomies.doctype = ["excerpt"]
-updated = "2018-09-16"

 +++
 Copied from [A Social History of the Nation's Favourite Drink](https://www.tea.co.uk/a-social-history)